Logics-Parsing-Omni Technical Report: Evaluation

 \item \textbf{Cognition:} This dimension moves beyond basic parsing to assess complex reasoning capabilities and the natural integration of multi-modal concepts into language.
 The evaluation is categorized into three cross-modal reasoning aspects: \begin{itemize}[topsep=2pt, partopsep=0pt, itemsep=2pt, parsep=0pt, leftmargin=*] \item \textit{Audio Reasoning:} Evaluates auditory semantic understanding, including acoustic event counting, semantic sound recognition, and complex audio information extraction. \item \textit{Visual Semantics \& Dynamics:} Assesses visual-centric comprehension, such as attribute recognition and event description.
 Crucially, it also evaluates the natural integration of spatial-dynamic concepts (i.e., camera motion) into global video captions.
 To ensure robust evaluation of these dynamic descriptions, we adopt an LLM-as-a-Judge paradigm (Qwen3-235B-A3B) to validate semantic consistency by mapping descriptions into eight macro motion concepts (e.g., zoom in/out, pan, track), rather than relying on strict lexical matching. \item \textit{Audio-Visual Reasoning:} Tests the model's ability to synthesize information across modalities, focusing on complex tasks like audio-visual emotion change analysis and causal reasoning (i.e., understanding the underlying physical relationship between specific sounds and visual actions). \end{itemize} \end{itemize}

-\textit{Result Analysis.} As indicated by Table~\ref{tab:logics_natural_videos_combined}, Logics-Parsing-Omni demonstrates highly competitive capabilities across both perception and cognition dimensions, achieving an Overall score of 43.78.
-This closely rivals the leading closed-source model Gemini-3-Pro (44.56) and significantly surpasses the Qwen3-Omni-30B-A3B baseline (27.98).
+\textit{Result Analysis.} As indicated by Table~\ref{tab:logics_natural_videos_combined}, Logics-Parsing-Omni demonstrates highly competitive capabilities across both perception and cognition dimensions, achieving an Overall score of 61.12.
+This closely rivals the leading closed-source model Gemini-3-Pro (63.4) and significantly surpasses the Qwen3-Omni-30B-A3B baseline (45.23).

-In the \textbf{Perception} dimension, the model exhibits overwhelming superiority in \textit{Camera Motion Analysis}, attaining a joint terminology accuracy of 60.69\%, which outperforms Gemini-3-Pro (+26.9\%) and Qwen3-Omni-30B-A3B (+42.9\%) by massive margins.
+In the \textbf{Perception} dimension, the model exhibits overwhelming superiority in \textit{Camera Motion Analysis}, attaining a joint terminology accuracy of 65.58\%, which outperforms Gemini-3-Pro (+30.77\%) and Qwen3-Omni-30B-A3B (+30.96\%) by massive margins.
 For fine-grained \textit{Audio-centric parsing} (e.g., identity recognition, ASR) and \textit{Temporal Grounding}, it consistently secures robust second-best results, demonstrating a solid foundation in low-level feature capture.

-In the \textbf{Cognition} dimension, Logics-Parsing-Omni establishes state-of-the-art performance across diverse cross-modal reasoning tasks.
-Within \textit{Audio Reasoning}, it achieves an optimal 20.24\% in acoustic event counting.
-For \textit{Visual Semantics \& Dynamics}, the model proves its exceptional capacity for macro-level semantic alignment by achieving a top-tier camera captioning accuracy of 68.69\% (+21.38\% over the strongest baseline).
-Furthermore, in complex \textit{Audio-Visual Reasoning}, it leads the benchmark with 57.78\% in emotion change analysis.
+In the \textbf{Cognition} dimension, Logics-Parsing-Omni demonstrates highly competitive performance across diverse cross-modal reasoning tasks.
+Within \textit{Audio Reasoning}, it achieves a robust 39.51\% in acoustic event counting.
+For \textit{Visual Semantics \& Dynamics}, the model proves its exceptional capacity for macro-level semantic alignment by achieving a top-tier camera captioning accuracy of 68.65\% (+18.27\% over the strongest baseline).

 Qualitatively (Figures~\ref{fig:video_showcase} and Figure~\ref{fig:camera_video_parsing_showcase}), the model generates structured JSON outputs that seamlessly synchronize auditory events and hierarchical camera tags with visual sequences via high-precision timestamps.
 Simultaneously, it produces rich multimodal narratives that effectively weave physical spatial dynamics and the complex interplay between sound and action into cohesive global descriptions.
 Comprehensive details regarding the extended results are provided in Appendix~\ref{sec:appendix_videos}.